paulrobustelli/Garcia_hIAPP_monomer_binders_2025/README.md

 OR create a new environment from env.yml file using conda env create -f env.yml

-2. Create a topology matrix, run incremental pca, and using the script, which requires a topology file and trajectory file.
-Notice that some of the functions are borrowed directly from [scalvini et al. 2023]( https://pubs.acs.org/doi/10.1021/acs.jcim.3c00391): a.There are 5 variables to consider in this order: the trajectory path, the topology path, the number of residues, the out directory, the number of clusters, and the system name for file naming.
+## 2. Create a topology matrix, run incremental pca, and using the script, which requires a topology file and trajectory file.
+Notice that some of the functions are borrowed directly from [scalvini et al. 2023]( https://pubs.acs.org/doi/10.1021/acs.jcim.3c00391):
+a.There are 5 variables to consider in this order: the trajectory path, the topology path, the number of residues, the out directory, the number of clusters, and the system name for file naming.

 Example usage: `python circuit_top_analysis_script.py ./2F4K.protein.s10.dcd ./2F4K.protein.pdb 34 2F4K_outdir 5 villin_2F4K`

-3. For any protein + ligand system run the {protein}_{ligand}_analysis.ipynb notebook.
+## 3. For any protein + ligand system run the {protein}_{ligand}_analysis.ipynb notebook.
 This notebook analyzes the ligand system.
 You may run circuit_top_{protein}_{ligand}_analysis.ipynb based off k-means clusters created from the topology matrix.

 This notebook requires:
 - a structure file that can be read by mdtraj (pdb, gro, etc..) file for your protein + ligand system
 - an xtc or dcd file for your simulation
+- a matrix file and circuit model file or a .json/.pkl file with dictionary values for assigned clusters
 - a perfectly ideal helix structure for alpha-helical order parameter calculations